Saint George and the Dragon: Transfer to Saint George

 The dragon motif was transferred to the George legend from that of his fellow soldier saint, Saint Theodore Tiro.

 The transfer of the dragon iconography from Theodore, or Theodore and George as "Dioskuroi" to George on his own, first becomes tangible in the early 11th century.

-The oldest certain images of St. George combatting the serpent are still found in Cappadocia.
+The oldest certain images of Saint George combatting the serpent are still found in Cappadocia.

 Golden Legend

-In the well-known version from Jacobus de Voragine's Legenda aurea (The Golden Legend, 1260s), the narrative episode of Saint George and the Dragon took place somewhere he called "Silene", in Libya.

-Silene in Libya was plagued by a venom-spewing dragon dwelling in a nearby pond, poisoning the countryside.
+In the well-known version from Jacobus de Voragine's Legenda aurea (The Golden Legend, 1260s), the narrative episode of Saint George and the Dragon took place somewhere he called "Silene" in what in medieval times was referred to as "Libya" (basically anywhere in North Africa, west of the Nile).
+Silene was being plagued by a venom-spewing dragon dwelling in a nearby pond, poisoning the countryside.
 To prevent it from affecting the city itself, the people offered it two sheep daily, then a man and a sheep, and finally their children and youths, chosen by lottery.
 One time the lot fell on the king's daughter.
 The king offered all his gold and silver to have his daughter spared, but the people refused.
 The daughter was sent out to the lake, dressed as a bride, to be fed to the dragon.